A simple 7-day social media content schedule for churches

 Every social media content schedule should include a conversation starter.

-Why?
 Conversation starters allow churches an opportunity to understand their followers on an intimate level.
 When you take time to understand the people in your online audience, you are telling each person they are a valued member of your community.

 This two-way conversation builds trust and loyalty, which converts page visitors into first-time guests.
+Don’t forget to reply to every comment to keep the conversation going.

 If you’re in need of conversation starters on a variety of topics, download my free guide below.